jarrodmillman/rcsds/lectures/always_floats.rst

        [-19966, -19966, -19966]], dtype=int16)

 The best way to avoid this, is to default to casting the integer numbers into floating point numbers.
-These can store much wider range of numbers to a reasonable precision, and the calculations are usually very quick because modern computers are highly optimized for floating point values:
+Floating point numbers can store much wider range of values to a reasonable precision, and the calculations are usually very quick because modern computers are highly optimized for floating point values:

 >>> float_arr2 = int_arr2.astype(float)
 >>> float_arr2